 Membership was limited to white persons.
 It required signing a pledge of total abstinence from all alcohol.
 A separate group, the Sons of the Soil, was also formed.
 It was described as “having been organized for the colored people, which has done immense good among that class of persons in the South”1

-The Friends of Temperance reported that
+Friends of Temperance

 We teach all to depend upon God’s grace for assistance, and strive to impress upon those whose drinking habits we would reform to practice total abstinence with prayer, and to feel that without the assistance of divine grace a habit so enslaving rarely loses it power or unlooses its grip.